Charter of Liberties: Background

 Henry made concessions to the Church and reconciled with Anselm.
-He married Edith, the daughter of King Malcolm III of Scotland, who was of mixed Anglo-Scots heritage, and so garnered great favour with the Anglo-Saxons.
-She changed her name to the Norman Mathilda.
+He married Edith, the daughter of King Malcolm III of Scotland, who was of mixed English and Scottish heritage, and so garnered great favour with the Anglo-Saxons.
+She changed her name to the Norman "Mathilda."
 However, the choice displeased the barons and earls.
 Henry needed to mollify the nobles and secure his throne.

-William II, the son of William the Conqueror and brother of Henry Beauclerc, had issued a charter in 1093, when he was ill and fearing death.
+William II had issued a charter in 1093, when he was ill and fearing death.
 The text of this charter has been lost to history.
 It is believed to have freed prisoners, forgiven debts, and assured that holy and good laws would be maintained.
 Whatever promises William made, he quickly broke after he recovered his health.

 Henry went further.
 He negotiated with the leading barons and earls, making various concessions to them.
 When all sides were agreed, the agreement was issued as the Charter of Liberties.